kachu-178/StrikeOS/README.md

 /fireinthehole : GD fire in the hole meme ASCII art

-# As for now, more commands coming in the future!
+# As for now, more commands are coming in the future!

 <img width="750" height="750" alt="StrikeOS" src="https://github.com/user-attachments/assets/3332380f-e7f3-49a2-bdab-5d378cecca3d" />